milixov/ricky-morty-wiki/README.md

 See demo here [https://ricky-morty-wiki.vercel.app/](https://ricky-morty-wiki.vercel.app/).

+## Reference

-All web services provided by [http://rickandmortyapi.com/](http://rickandmortyapi.com/)
+All web services provided by [http://rickandmortyapi.com/](http://rickandmortyapi.com/) and the base url configured in `.env` file at root directory

 ## Getting started in Developer mode